lucamilani22/Wordle_Solver/README.md

 ## Credits
 Assignment developed as part of coursework in the Natural Language Processing course at Bocconi University, academic year 2024-2025.

+## Questions & Queries
+If you have any questions, thoughts, or comments on this project, please contact me: luca.milani2@studbocconi.it